isomerpages/moe-eastspringpri/_departments/English Language Department/Strategies.md

 *   Scientific instruments and apparatus including techniques and aspects of safety
 *   Scientific and technological applications

-Applicable for both Sections A & B
+Applicable for both Sections A &amp; B

 *   Read and highlight key words
 *   Observe and study given diagram, graph, table, etc
 *   Understand the context of the question
-*   Know which topic/s &/or concept/s is being tested
+*   Know which topic/s &amp;/or concept/s is being tested

 Applicable for Section A only